Shattered Sword, by Parshall and Tully

 Having said the above, there are valid points of criticism that need to be acknowledged.
 Discussion of numbers does not tell the full story.
-The reviewer makes a sound point regarding the mixed quality of the American air assets.
+Critics make a sound point regarding the mixed quality of the American air assets.
 Many of the aircraft at Midway, as well as the Navy’s shipboard Douglas Devastator torpedo bombers, were so ineffective as to be virtual death traps for their air crews.
 The authors touch a raw nerve when they assert that Torpedo 8 did not, in fact, enable the dive bombers by drawing down the Japanese Zero combat air patrol (CAP).
 Waldron’s squadron was decimated long before the SBDs attacked.
 The implication that those sacrifices and others like them, by the other torpedo squadrons and by the Midway attack waves, were in vain is simply intolerable to many.
-And this is one point where the authors may have given an incomplete assessment of the many US air attacks that preceeded the decisive SBD Dauntless dive bomber attacks at 10:25 AM – it was the cumulative impact of repeated sequential American attacks that eventually unhinged Nagumo’s tactical decision-making, and thus doomed the Japanese defense.
+And this is one point where the authors may have given an incomplete assessment of the many US air attacks that preceded the decisive SBD Dauntless dive bomber attacks at 10:25 AM – it was the cumulative impact of repeated sequential American attacks that eventually unhinged Nagumo’s tactical decision-making as well as his operational tempo, and thus doomed the Japanese defense.

 Another point of contention is their dogged defense of Nagumo’s violation of Yamamoto’s direct order to keep one-half of his striking force in reserve, armed with anti-ship weapons in case US naval forces should make an appearance.
 Nagumo’s order to rearm his reserve wave with land attack weapons when the first wave did not fully knock out Midway, at which point his search plans had flown only the outward leg of their (very sparce) search patterns, could be said to be the single decision that doomed his chance to launch a crippling strike against the American carriers.
 And, at the macro level, the authors raise doubt regarding just how much of a turning point Midway was, given the attritional carnage of the six-month Guadalcanal campaign and the subsequent impact of the Essex class carrier program.
 These assertions, of course, benefit from 20-20 historical hindsight.

 A summary of the battle might go like this.
-Nagumo’s carriers came under frequent and repeated attacks once they were located -- thanks to American code breaking at Hawaii's Joe Rocheford led Station Hypo -- a point vital to the American victory because it impacted the Japanese ability to conduct unimpeded operations -- and it may have influenced Nagumo’s ability to make sound operational decisions.
+Nagumo’s carriers came under frequent and repeated attacks once they were located -- thanks to American code breaking at Hawaii's Joe Rocheford led Station Hypo.
+These attacks were vital to the American victory because they impacted the Japanese ability to conduct unimpeded operations -- and they probably impacted Nagumo’s ability to make sound operational decisions.
 Once American ships were discovered Nagumo had a narrow window to launch a partial strike but declined to do so, preferring a full deckload strike, in accord with long-standing Japanese doctrine.
 But, thereafter he never had an opportunity to launch a full deckload strike because of continuing sequential American torpedo plane attacks – the real payoff from the horrific sacrifice of the Midway assets and the carrier torpedo squadrons.

-It is worth pointing out here that in the other three 1942 carrier battles, Coral Sea, Eastern Solomons and Santa Cruz Islands, the result in each case was a far more balanced affair -- battles of attrition without clear and lasting decision on either side -- with the US Navy losing more fast carriers (Lexington and Hornet lost vs. light carriers Shoho and Ryujo) and the Japanese losing more aircrews.
-Only at Midway, where the US Navy benefited from and, crutially, was able to capitalize on the element of intelligence and surprise, were the results so one-sided.
+It is worth pointing out here that in the other three 1942 carrier battles, Coral Sea, Eastern Solomons and Santa Cruz Islands, the result in each case was a far more balanced affair -- battles of attrition without clear and lasting decision on either side -- with the US Navy losing the more significant carrier assets (fast carriers Lexington and Hornet lost vs. light carriers Shoho and Ryujo) while the Japanese lost more aircrews -- which as events turned out, they were ill equipped to afford.
+Only at Midway, where the US Navy benefited from and, crucially, was able to capitalize on the element of intelligence and surprise -- as well as the dual mission nature of the Japanese Midway attack -- were the results so one-sided.

 Historians, book reviewers and armchair quarterbacks aside, Admiral Nimitz provided perhaps the best summation of Midway ever offered.
 “Midway was the most crucial battle of the Pacific War, the engagement that made everything else possible.”
 Sounds about right.